UPC/ravada/docs/docs/resize_hard_drive_linux_machine.rst

 Extending a Linux disk drive in a virtual machine is a straightforward process.
 Follow this guide carefully.

-The process requires execute a hardware change in the Ravada frontend and then use the command line in the host to resize the partition.
+The process requires a change in the Ravada frontend and then use the command line in the host to resize the partition.

 Shutdown